Admission arrangements for 2022-23

 St Saviour’s and St Olave’s Church of England School has a distinctive Christian ethos which is at the heart of this School and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
 We welcome applications from all members of the community and we ask all parents/carers to respect the Christian ethos of our school and its importance to our community.

 The Governing Body is responsible for the admission of students to the School and admits 125 students to year 7 each year.
-Applicants must complete the School’s Supplementary Information Form and return this to the School by the closing date if applying for a Foundation place or an Ability place
+Applicants must complete the School’s Supplementary Information Form and return this to the School by the closing date if applying for a Foundation place.
+Parents/carers applying for an open place do not need to complete this form, unless they wish to be considered under the sibling or feeder school criteria for an open place, in which case they must do so.

 Special educational needs